jbaudanza/rxeventstore/README.md

 // Connect to an instance of postgres.
 The redis API is almost identical var database = new PgDatabase("postgres://localhost/databasename");

-// This returns an RxJs Observable var source = database.observable('counter-events');

 // The first parameter to insertEvent is a key that is used to group together events of similar semantics.
 // The second parameter is the event value.
 This can be a number, string, or a JSON-serializable object. database.insertEvent('counter-events', 1);
 database.insertEvent('counter-events', 2);
 database.insertEvent('counter-events', 3);

+// This returns an RxJs Observable.
+The first parameter should make the key that was passed into insertEvent() var source = database.observable('counter-events');

 const subscription = source.subscribe(
     function (x) {